thevorgx/Dawia_virtual_assistant/README.md

 # Dawia Assistant

-Dawia is a personal assistant application that integrates with Mistral's API to generate responses and can be controlled via text and voice prompts.
+Dawia is a personal assistant application that integrates with Mistral's API to generate responses and can be controlled via text and speech prompts.

 ## Current Features

-- **Voice Assistant**: Interact with Dawia through text or voice prompts.
+- **Voice Assistant**: Interact with Dawia through text or speech prompts.
 - **API Model Selection**: Choose from different Mistral models to chape the assistant's response.
 - **Voice Configuration**: Customize Dawia's voice output using different voice options.
 - **Google Authentication**: Login using your Google account to access Dawia.